DIM-KL/ButtonBox/README.md

         Create button in 'buttonList'.
     *params:
-        func - callback function wich use then button will be clicked title - strin of title button
+        func - callback function wich use then button will be clicked title - string of title button